Azriel14/GooGoo4/README.md

 # GooGoo4
-For the Go Godot Jam 4 Game Jam
+This is my and SonicMam's submission to the 4th Go Godot Jam.

+Language: GDScript

+Renderer: GLES 2